Henry Moore, 1st Earl of Drogheda

+Early life

 Moore was the son of Charles Moore, 2nd Viscount Moore of Drogheda, by his wife Hon.
 Alice Loftus, the youngest daughter of Adam Loftus, 1st Viscount Loftus.

+Career

 He served in the Irish House of Commons as the Member of Parliament for Ardee between 1639 and 1643, when he succeeded to his father's viscountcy.
-He became a Royalist Colonel of Horse and served as Governor of Meath of Louth in 1643.
+He became a Royalist Colonel of Horse and served as Governor of Meath and Louth in 1643.
 Moore served in the forces of Confederate Ireland and fought at the Battle of Dungan's Hill in August 1647.
 In 1653 he was forced to pay £6,953 to the Commonwealth government in order to retain his estates under the Act for the Settlement of Ireland 1652.
 Following the Restoration he was made Governor of Drogheda in 1660 and invested as a member of the Privy Council of Ireland.
 On 14 June 1661, he was created Earl of Drogheda in the Peerage of Ireland.

+Personal life

 He married Hon.
 Alice Spencer, sister of Henry Spencer, 1st Earl of Sunderland and the fifth daughter of William Spencer, 2nd Baron Spencer and Lady Penelope Wriothesley.
-They had five children.
-He was succeeded in 1676 by his eldest son, Charles.
+They had five children, including: